 With the addition of young children to the otherwise simple process of flying, major airports become a whole new ball game with new challenges.
-If your travel plans take you and your toddler up in the air, read on for tips on getting to the airport high and happy.
+If your travel plans take you and your toddler up in the air, read on for our 3 top tips on getting to the airport smoothly.

 Airports are big places, and little legs get tired.
-Check with the airline prior to the flight for policies on gate checking prams and strollers.
-Most allow a small stroller to be taken to the gate, where it is then collapsed and placed into the hold under the aircraft.
-If the stroller is above their size limit for this service, it will need to be checked in, so don't get caught off-guard at the gate.
-A great solution is the TernX Carry on, a carry-on with wheels incorporating a safety-approved seated pram for the infant or booster for the toddler.
-This means your little one can be wheeled straight through the airport and along the aisle to their seat.
-Traveling through a major airport presents a whole new set of challenges for parents and toddlers, but by choosing the TernX Carry on you can pack smartly while having your toddler safe and secure, all in the one bag.
+Check with your preferred airline prior to your flight for policies on gate checking prams and strollers.
+Most allow a compact stroller to be taken to the gate, where it is then collected and placed into the hold under the aircraft.
+If the stroller is above their size limit, it will need to be checked in, so don't get caught off-guard at the gate!